Bed Bug Extermination And Treatment Services

 • Check sheets in laundry rooms for any signs of bed bugs, which can easily spread to other, clean sheets.
 Dry all linens on high heat.

-• Put a strategy in place for handling complaints so that your housekeeping, reception, and management team know what to do in the even that a guest makes a complaint.
+• Put a strategy in place for handling complaints so that your housekeeping, reception, and management team know what to do in the event that a guest makes a complaint.

 • Check hotel and lodging reviews for complaints of bed bugs.